Got questions before booking your appointment or wondering what will happen during the session?

 Most massage techniques I use are best directly on the skin.
 For full body massage, I’ll ask you to undress to your underwear.
 For upper or lower body sessions, i’ll only ask you to remove the clothing covering those areas such as your top or trousers, tights, dress or skirt.

 Lots of clients prefer to undress to their underwear even if only getting their back massaged as they feel more comfortable on the massage table.

 I always leave the room for you to undress and dress again afterwards.
 I always knock before entering the room and if you need more time you can just tell me to wait.

 Most female clients remove their bra for the session but some prefer to keep it on.
 If you’re going to keep your bra on it’s helpful to be able to unclasp it when working through the back area.

 Clients who are sporty sometimes bring shorts for their session, it isn’t necessary but if you feel more comfortable in shorts you are welcome to wear them.

-Strangely a swimming costume is perfect for massage.
+Strangely swimming briefs are perfect for massage.
 Why?
-They're designed to be worn around oily skin such as sun lotion and they provide great personal cover.
+They’re designed to be worn around oily skin such as sun lotion and they provide great personal cover.
 For men, speedo style swimming trunks are great, please no Hawaiian surfing shorts!
 For women, bikini briefs, not an all-in-one costume.